-The baseline data on ground water quality were collected on 20 January, 2020 with respect to WHO Guidelines for Drinking Water Standard and Laboratory analysis results can be seen in Table 4-8 for groundwater.
+The baseline data on ground water quality and treated water quality were collected on 11 May, 2019 with respect to WHO Guidelines for Drinking Water Standard and Laboratory analysis results can be seen in Table 4-8 and Table 4-10 for groundwater and treated water.
 The water quality of the nearest water features, which are likely to be affected by the project, was studied with the aim of understanding, preventing and minimizing water pollutions in the public water sources so as to ensure human health and biodiversity.
 Water quality is one of the key factors affecting the environment and health.
-Analyzed results of groundwater result compare with Drinking water guideline,

-The collected samples (ground water from treated water station at the factory) were tested at ISO Tech laboratory.
+Analyzed results of groundwater and treated water are compare with Drinking water guideline.
+The collected samples were tested at ISO Tech laboratory.
 [4]